Behold, games I’ve had a hand in, but Dig a Thousand Holes did not publish!

 In the summer of 2008, to celebrate Free RPG Day and that summer’s JiffyCon, my friends over at the Imagination Sweatshop and I decided to try to make a game, from conception to publication, in a week and then release it for free.
 The result was Trial & Terror: Supernatural Victims Unit, a game based on the Law & Order shtick but set in a world where the classic movie monsters existed among us as regular contributing members of society.

-The whole process was nuts.
-Severely crazy.
+The whole process frenetic.
 But we did it and it was nominated for an ENnie in the Best Free Product category.

 So we did it again a year later.
 This time, we ended up with MonkeyDome, a game about grim, post-apocalyptic slapstick.